1. Have people in your bridal party bring a comfortable pair of shoes to wear later at the reception. Hours of dancing on a hard floor, in

 3. Bring some plastic building blocks, coloring books or other toys for the kids to play with, off in some corner "away from the D.J.

 4. Relax and have a good time.
 The bride and groom set the mood for the entire reception.
-If the bride is on the dance floor having
+If the bride is on the dancefloor having a

 5. Put the wedding cake at the end of the food buffet line and have it cut up in serving pieces, right after the bride and groom cut the